Louise Schillgard: Club career

 Nicknamed "Lollo", she signed a two-year extension to her Linköpings contract in October 2011.

 On 12 December 2012 it was announced that Schillgard had signed a contract with Liverpool.
 On 29 September 2013, in the end-of-season decider 2–0 win against Bristol, Schillgard scored Liverpool's first goal from the penalty spot and helped Liverpool clinch their first FA WSL title.
 Schillgard departed Liverpool on loan in January 2014, to play for Älta IF of the Elitettan.
 The decision was related to the planning of her wedding.
 She intended to return to the Reds for their UEFA Women's Champions League campaign in 2014–15.

 On 30 June 2014, twenty-four-year-old Schillgard announced her sudden retirement from all football.
 Having played at the top level since the age of 14, she wanted to prioritise her family life, but did not rule out a return to professional soccer in future.

 In January 2016 she was tempted out of retirement by her former Liverpool coach Matt Beard, who signed her for his new club, Boston Breakers of the National Women's Soccer League (NWSL).

-On 10 November 2016, after one season at Boston Breakers, the club announced Schillgard was not returning for the 2017 season due to personal reasons.
+On 10 November 2016, after one season at Boston Breakers, the club announced Schillgard was not returning for the 2017 season for personal reasons.